nypassivehouse/handbook/board/board_resolutions.md

 These Resolutions shall take effect immediately.
 ~~~

-5. Resolutions regarding **membership of the Governance and Nominations Committee**
+5. Resolutions regarding **leadership of the Governance and Nominations Committee**
 proposed by Bomee Jung and Carmel Pratt, Co-Chairs of the Governance and Nominations Committee <br />

 ~~~
-Resolved: That no director may simulataneously serve on the Executive Committee and the Governance and Nominations Committee;

-This Resolution shall take effect January 1, 2022.

 Resolved: That the Governance and Nominations Committee shall have 2 Co-Chairs, whose election to the board must not have occured in the same year;
 That each Co-Chair shall serve for a 2-year term, not to exceed two consecutive terms;